santigut123/cot-4500-as2/README.md

 Made by: Santiago Gutierrez

-# Intro To Python (Assignment 1)
+# Intro To Python (Assignment 2)
-This program is meant to demonstrate basic knowledge of python.
+This assignment is meant to showcase some interpolation algorithms

 ## Running the program
 To run the program please use the following commands.